Aflatoon (2023 film): Reception

-The film received a mixed to positive response from critics and audiences.
 Anub George of The Times of India gave the film a positive review, describing the film as a "decent slapstick comedy" that is an "average film" but could be a "fun watch on a lazy Sunday afternoon."
-The review praised the comedic performances of Siddharth Jadhav and Johnny Lever but criticized the lackluster performances of other actors and the repetitive nature of some gags.
-Similarly, a review on the website Urbanly praised the film, highlighting its light-hearted nature and stating that it is an entertaining watch.
-Audience reception on BookMyShow also appeared favorable, with user reviews reflecting a generally positive sentiment.
-The film was appreciated by viewers for its comedic elements and family-friendly entertainment value, aligning with the critical consensus that it is a light-hearted comedy.
+He praised the comedic performances of Siddharth Jadhav and Johnny Lever but criticized the lackluster performances of other actors and the repetitive nature of some gags.

 Soundtrack

 The songs and background music are composed by Kashyap Sompura.